They will mark a partial return to the Night Tube service.

 “That’s why I’m delighted to see the return of the Victoria and Central Night Tube lines next month, which will make a huge difference to people travelling around our city at night and making their way home, offering them an additional safe, reliable transport option.
 I will continue to work with TfL and the Government to do everything we can to bring back the full Night Tube network as soon as possible.”

-It comes after MP Nickie Aiken yesterday revealed in a letter to Sadiq Khan that the Mayor had been considering the reopening of the Central and Victoria Lines’ night tube service by Christmas.
+Earlier in October, MP Nickie Aiken revealed in a letter to Sadiq Khan that the Mayor had been considering the reopening of the Central and Victoria Lines’ night tube service by Christmas.
 Aiken did, however, go on to demand that all lines reopen “in full, immediately”.

 “With the beginning of the festive period nearly upon us, a time which is vital to the economic recovery of the West End, I urge you to please reopen the Night Tube in its entirety,” reads Nickie Aiken’s letter to the Mayor.
 “I understand that you are considering reopening the Victoria and Central Lines before Christmas, which I obviously welcome, but for the sake of women’s safety we need all five night tube underground lines and the Overground night service reopened.”